top of page

 The centre and the field

 I am centred in my heart where my Soul radiates.
 I am anchored in Being.
-My centre is strong, therefore I can greatly expand in perception and connection.
+My centre is strong, therefore I can greatly expand my perception and connection.
 My heart is open, and I protect its energy field.
 I am steady in my core, and I choose in every moment how to respond to the world around me.

 Imbalances in the body

 Specific correlations with glands, organs and systems can be found in relation to the chakra position in the body.
-Typically, the heart area is involved with the lungs and respiratory system, the heart and cardiovascular system, and the shoulders, arms and hands (heart meridians).
-The thymus gland, supporting the production of T-cells, is positioned in the area, including the immune system as another important system correlated to the heart chakra.
-The heart is also a neurological centre.
-It is said that the heart has its “little brain”, composed of approximately 40,000 neurons that are alike neurons in the brain.
-The heart has its electromagnetic field which according to the research of the HartMath Institute, is 5000 times bigger than the one of the brain.
+Typically, the heart area is involved with the lungs and respiratory system, the heart and cardiovascular system, as well as the shoulders, arms, and hands (heart meridians).
+The thymus gland, which supports the production of T-cells, is located in this area, making the immune system an important system correlated to the heart chakra.

 Healing and balancing the chakra

-When we are rooted in Unconditional Love as the formless Self, we are able to handle experiences of rejection, low self-worth, loss of external identities, betrayal, attack and ultimately lack of unconditional love, because we source perspective and resourcefulness from a space of higher love and wisdom.
+When we are rooted in Unconditional Love as the formless Self, we are able to handle experiences of rejection, low self-worth, loss of external identities, betrayal, attack, and ultimately lack of unconditional love, because we source perspective and resourcefulness from a space of higher love and wisdom.

 • The heart is a gateway where we hear the voice of our Soul, guiding us on our path of evolution.

-• A heart-directed life journey requires specifically:
+• A heart-inspired life journey requires :

 Meditations